-The Pitt Corpus database was collected between 1983 and 1988 as part of Alzheimer's research \cite{becker1994natural}.
-A total of 319 participants were selected, including 102 healthy control individuals and 204 Alzheimer's patients.
-The participants' diagnoses were based on clinical assessments and long-term follow-up.
-The eligibility criteria for participation included a minimum age of 44 years, at least seven years of education, the ability to read and write before the onset of dementia, no central nervous system disorders or medications, an MMSE score of at least 10/30, an understanding of the study's nature, the requirement of a caregiver, and informed consent from both the participant and their caregiver.
-Participants were tasked with describing events in as much detail as possible based on a kitchen scene picture, which is part of the Boston Diagnostic Aphasia Examination (BDAE) test battery \cite{fong2019factor}.
+The original Pitt Corpus, a core component of the DementiaBank project\footnote{\url{https://dementia.talkbank.org/access}}, was collected between~1983 and 1988 as part of Alzheimer's disease research \cite{becker1994natural}.
+A commonly analyzed subset of this corpus consists of 101 healthy control individuals and 181 patients with Alzheimer's disease.
+Participants' diagnoses were based on clinical assessments and long-term follow-up.
+Eligibility criteria included a minimum age of 44 years, at least seven years of education, the ability to read and write prior to the onset of dementia, the absence of central nervous system disorders or relevant medications, a Mini-Mental State Examination (MMSE) score of at least 10/30, and informed consent from both the participant and a caregiver.

+Participants were asked to describe events depicted in the kitchen-scene picture from the Boston Diagnostic Aphasia Examination (BDAE) test battery \cite{fong2019factor}.